mikediessner/nubo/docs/_source/practical_considerations.rst

     combination of the discrete inputs and optimising over the remaining continuous inputs.
 The best point found over all possible discrete combinations is used.
-While this avoids issues due to rounding, it can be time-consuming for many discrete dimension and possible values.
+While this avoids issues due to rounding, it can be time-consuming for many discrete dimensions and possible values.

 Gaussian process
 ----------------
 **What prior mean function and prior covariance kernel should I use?**
-    For practical Bayesian optimisation a zero or constant mean function with a Matern 5/2 kernel is recommended [#Snoek2012]_.
+    For practical Bayesian optimisation, a zero or constant mean function with a Matern 5/2 kernel is recommended [#Snoek2012]_.
 Other kernels, such as the RBF kernel, might be too smooth to be able to represent realistic experiments and simulations.